-- Admissions at the normal point of entry (Reception or Year 7), and - In-year admissions where a place has been refused due to oversubscription.
+- Admissions at the normal point of entry (Reception), and - In-year admissions where a place has been refused due to oversubscription.

 Appeals are heard by an independent admission appeals panel that is completely separate from the school and the Trust.